Gain work experience by aiding at a hospital that serves the poorer community of Ho Chi Minh.

 Your accommodation is on a campus in a college dorm.
 We have our own rooms inside this dorm, which are reserved for volunteers only.
-Single gender rooms are shared between 10 people, with cold showers and western style toilets.
+The rooms are shared between 8 participants with private hot water shower and air-conditioning.
 WiFi is available, but please note that the quality of the Internet access depends on weather conditions.
 In Southeast Asia internet accessibility is often rather unstable due to heavy rain.

 There is also a room reserved as an office, where you can go to if you want some peace and quiet.
-We have books and magazines available here for you to borrow, and a pool and gym are located inside the campus for you to use.
+We have books and magazines available here for you to borrow.
 There is a nice local cafe next to our dorm.

 All volunteers are expected to be environmentally conscious and to use all resources with restraint, especially water, paper and electricity.
 You will be expected to clean up after yourself, and to participate in keeping the accommodation neat and organized.

 PLEASE NOTE - This accommodation has a 23:30 curfew.

 We highly recommend buying a cheap local SIM card for your whole time in Vietnam (for your own personal safety and for easier/cheaper communication with other participants, staff and family back home), and especially if travelling to us by yourself, this becomes especially useful.
 These are extremely cheap in Vietnam, costing around USD $3-5.